rkhanna222/webapp/README.md

 # CSYE6225-Cloud Computing
 Web application built with Spring Boot

+## Created a CICD Pipeline
+- Building Custom Application AMI using Packer
+- GitHub Actions Workflow for Web App
+  Run the unit test.
+  Build the application artifact (war, jar, zip, etc.).
+  Build the AMI with application dependencies and set up the application by copying the application artifacts and the configuration files.
+  Configure the application to start automatically when VM is launched.

+## Launched EC2 Instance on the custom AMI
+- Parameter	Value
+- Amazon Machine Image (AMI)	Your custom AMI
+- Instance Type	t2.micro
+- Protect against accidental termination	No
+- Root Volume Size	50
+- Root Volume Type	General Purpose SSD (GP2)

 ## Build Instructions
 -  Clone this repository  into the local system
 -  Open the CLI